 Emergency Management and Homeland Security

-Emergency Management is the management and understanding of risk so that societies can live with environmental and/or technological hazards and properly prepare for the disasters they may cause.
+Our Bachelor of Science degree in Emergency Management and Homeland Security (EMHS) prepares students to manage and understand risk so that societies can live with natural and/or technological hazards.
+Students learn specific and applicable skills to properly manage the system of disasters through a four phase approach.
 This profession continues to grow as disasters and major emergencies become more frequent and costly, and as response continues to become more complex.

-In addition, federal and state legislation has increased the demand at all levels of government, business, and industry for well-educated individuals skilled in emergency planning and preparedness.
-Emergency Management is managing disasters for both public and private institutions, and the education to meet that need is finally HERE!
+In addition, federal and state legislation has increased the demand at hospitals, business, industry, and all levels of government for well-educated individuals skilled in emergency planning and preparedness.
+Emergency Management is managing disasters for both public and private institutions, and the education to meet that need is HERE!

 The University of Akron offers a Bachelor of Science degree in emergency management that is . . .